opensafely/documentation/docs/docker.md

 #### Gotchas

 - The first time you use Docker or use a new Docker template, please be aware that it takes a long time to make the build.
-It is easy to think that it has frozen, but it will make quite a while to get going.
+It is easy to think that it has frozen, but it will take quite a while to get going.

     If this is the case, look at this cat whilst you wait: